About Torreya taxifolia

 LEFT: hickory trunk in front of evergreen magnolia canopy, with trunk of American Beech at center.

 RIGHT: Several shrubby palm species beneath a large beech in Florida's Torreya State Park, along the Apalachicola River.
-The botanical mix in the "steephead ravines" in this park is a treasure because the same site served, just 18,000 years ago as a crucial "pocket reserve" in which the botanical richness of today's southern and central Appalachians took refuge at the peak of the last peak glacial advance.
+The botanical mix in the "steephead ravines" in this park is a treasure because the same site served, just 18,000 years ago, as a crucial "pocket reserve" in which the botanical richness of today's southern and central Appalachians took refuge at the peak of the last glacial advance.

 Note: Mark Gelbart hypothesizes that Mastodons, rather than tortoises (or squirrels) were the dispersers of Torreya taxifolia during the Pleistocene.
 See also his blog contending that Torreya is missing its megafaunal disperser.
 In the latter blogpost, Gelbart draws from a 1978 book by Charles Wharton, The Natural Environments of Georgia, in which the Torreya's very limited habitat in Florida is described as "torreya ravines."
 Associated plants are listed: "The dominant trees in a torreya ravine are red maple, southern sugar maple, beech, magnolia, basswood, elm, torreya, and sabal palm.
 Most of these species have northern affinities and are more commonly found in Appalachian cove forests.
 Other plants found in torreya ravines also represent species of northern affinities such as strawberry bush, hydrangea, and redbud.
 Wharton found torreya growing with beech, sourwood, and plum in the Faceville Ravine on the Flint River."